wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-android-get-started.md

 [AZURE.INCLUDE [mobile-services-run-your-app](../includes/mobile-services-android-get-started.md)]

 ## <a name="next-steps"> </a>Next Steps
 Now that you have completed the quickstart, learn how to perform additional important tasks in Mobile Services:

-* [Get started with authentication]
-  <br/>Learn how to authenticate users of your app with an identity provider.

-* [Get started with push notifications]
+* [Add push notifications to your app]
   <br/>Learn how to send a very basic push notification to your app.

+* [Add authentication to your app]
+  <br/>Learn how to restrict access to your backend data to specific registered users of your app.

 * [Troubleshoot a Mobile Services .NET backend]
   <br/> Learn how to diagnose and fix issues that can arise with a Mobile Services .NET backend.

 <!-- Anchors. -->
 [Getting started with Mobile Services]:#getting-started